yohannes911/select2/doc/select2.md

     java -cp lib/java-mt.jar select2.bench.SimpleBenchSelect2 1000

 This will run 10 test cycles and in each cycle it will run both implementations 1000 times.

+Note that this is just a simple, preliminary benchmark, kinda checkpoint just to see whether to move on:-) Stronger and more extensive benchmarks will be necessary, when the protocol will be implemented to handle more than 2 threads.

 ### Demo ###